mazunki/in5020-ass1/README.md

 Repository for the first assignment of IN5020, by group 7.

 # Project layout
 A report is provided under `docs/report.pdf` providing an extensive explanation of the project.
-A slightly draft-README is also found under `docs/`.
+A draft README with some implementation details is also found under `docs/`, together with screenshots and graphs as expected by the delivery.
+The delivery also includes logs, even if ideally one would purge them prior to running a simulation (e.g `make purge sim_server`)

 # Running